Dear friends of Regenerate

 At Regenerate we oppose racism and discrimination of any kind.
 We are committed to promoting lasting change by addressing any deep-rooted racial inequalities and being actively antiracist, throughout our organisation and wider community.

 We are asking ourselves to consider what we as individuals, as a charity and as a community, can do better.
-We know there is more we can do to make Regenerate a place for all Black, Asian and Ethnic people to thrive whether they are a young person, staff member or volunteer.
+We know there is more we can do to make Regenerate a place for all people from Black, Asian and minority Ethnic communities to thrive whether they are a young person, staff member or volunteer.

 As part of our commitment, Regenerate has started today to do the following.